anthony-martin/RifTop/README.md

 Local only input and window movement
 Pump messages back to active window
 Detect newly opened windows.
+Create a fork of Ogre with the changes required to build this

 In Progress
 Bring system windows in as textures.